openlibraryenvironment/ui-rs/src/components/directory-entry/data-structure.md

 ## To Do

-* Check all translation-key names and make consistent.
 * Update this document.
 * Support the `announcements` array when it becomes available.
 * Support the `friends` array when it becomes available.